nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 The application can schedule a hybrid ARQ response transmission (HARQ feedback) by calling the :c:func:`nrf_modem_dect_phy_tx_harq` function.
 A HARQ response transmission can be scheduled after a reception on the physical control channel (PCC).

-Scheduling a HARQ response is time critical and therefore it must be done directly from the :c:member:`nrf_modem_dect_phy_callbacks.pcc` callback.
+Scheduling a HARQ response is time critical and therefore it must be done directly from the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_PCC` event.
 The MAC must have prepared data towards possible HARQ recipients in advance, so that it can directly call this function without further delays.

 .. note::